This post may contain affiliate links. See my disclosure policy.

 - Drain in a fine-mesh strainer, then spread them over the prepared baking sheet to cool.

-- As the lentils cook, whisk the olive oil, lemon juice, Dijon mustard, garlic, honey, salt, and cumin in a medium bowl—season with additional salt, lemon juice, and mustard to taste.
+- As the lentils cool, whisk the olive oil, lemon juice, Dijon mustard, garlic, honey, salt, and cumin in a medium bowl—season with additional salt, lemon juice, and mustard to taste.

-- Add the cucumber, tomatoes, onion, and parsley to a large mixing bowl.
+- Add the cooked and cooled lentils to a large bowl with the cucumber, tomatoes, onion, and parsley.
 Drizzle with about one-third of the dressing and gently toss to coat.
-Add the cooked and cooled lentils to the bowl and drizzle with the remaining dressing.
-Toss until just combined with the vegetables.
+Add the remaining vinaigrette and toss again just until combined.

-- This salad can be served warm or cold.
+- This salad is delicious served warm or cold.

 - Lentils do not need to be soaked before cooking.